For Fall 2018, please see the description of the ALTCV activity on UnboundEq

 - Finding an unrelated shared interest (knitting, ukulele)

 Some things are slightly more countable, but not usually counted for grades/promotion/tenure (see Bonnie Stewart’s research on influence via Twitter and her post about everybody being a social media guru)

-Here are our unofficial CVs:
+Here are some examples of unofficial CVs:

 - Maha Bali ALTCV Fall 2020

 - Search other students’ ALTCV’s on the course website (this link does that)